prometheus/docs/content/docs/introduction/getting_started.md

 ```

 Go to the expression browser and verify that Prometheus now has information
-about time series that these example endpoints expose, e.g. the
+about time series that these example endpoints expose, such as the
-`rpc_calls_total` metric.
+`rpc_durations_microseconds` metric.

 ## Configure rules for aggregating scraped data into new time series

-Queries that aggregate over thousands of time series can get slow when computed
+Though not a problem in our example, queries that aggregate over thousands of
+time series can get slow when computed ad-hoc.
+To make this more efficient,
-ad-hoc.
-To make this more efficient, Prometheus allows you to prerecord
+Prometheus allows you to prerecord expressions into completely new persisted
-expressions into completely new persisted time series via configured recording
+time series via configured recording rules.
+Let's say we are interested in
-rules.
-Let's say we're interested in recording the per-second rate of
+recording the per-second rate of example RPCs
-`rpc_calls_total` averaged over all instances as measured over the last 5
+(`rpc_durations_microseconds_count`) averaged over all instances (but
+preserving the `job` and `service` dimensions) as measured over a window of 5
 minutes.
 We could write this as:

 ```
-avg(rate(rpc_calls_total[5m]))
+avg(rate(rpc_durations_microseconds_count[5m])) by (job, service)
 ```

+Try graphing this expression.

-To record this expression as a new time series called `job:rpc_calls:avg_rate5m`, create a
+To record the time series resulting from this expression into a new metric
+called `job_service:rpc_durations_microseconds_count:avg_rate5m`, create a file
-file with the following recording rule and save it as `prometheus.rules`:
+with the following recording rule and save it as `prometheus.rules`:

 ```
-job:rpc_calls:avg_rate5m = avg(rate(rpc_calls_total[5m]))
+job_service:rpc_durations_microseconds_count:avg_rate5m = avg(rate(rpc_durations_microseconds_count[5m])) by (job, service)
 ```

 To make Prometheus pick up this new rule, add a `rule_files` statement to the